-The Meters Department's primary function is to ensure timely and accurate meter readings monthly.
-This Department continually maintains the District's 8,200 water meters and meter reading infrastructure as well as testing 4,500 Backflow devices annually.
-From either read discrepancy or customer requests the department will investigate and resolve meter service problems and questions from the rate payers.
-The reading of the meters occurs monthly starting on the first working day of the month.
-The district meters are assigned to 3 Cycles totaling 55 Routes.
-The meters are read using an electronic mobile collector and handheld device that stores the readings.
-The Automatic Meter Reading (AMR) system makes up approximately 75% of the District's meters, the other 25% of the district meters are read manually by foot.
-In an AMR system, a meter reader collects the meter reading consumption by driving a district vehicle with a truck mounted radio the "Mobile Collector”.
-The Utility Worker drives predetermined routes and picks up the read data very quickly as compared to manual reads.
-The other 25% remaining meters are manually read.
+Meter Services' primary function is to ensure timely and accurate meter readings monthly.
+This Department continually maintains the District's 8,500 water meters and meter reading infrastructure.
+Including testing 5,006 Backflow devices annually.
+The Department will investigate and resolve meter service problems and questions whether it be read discrepancies or customer requests.
+The reading of the meters occurs monthly, starting on the first working day of the month.
+The district meters are assigned to three cycles totaling fifty-five routes.
+The meters are read using an electronic mobile collector and a handheld device that stores the readings.
+The Automatic Meter Reading (AMR) system makes up approximately 95% of the District's meters; the other 5% of the district meters are read manually by foot.
+A meter reader collects the meter reading consumption in an AMR system by driving a district vehicle with a truck-mounted radio, the "Mobile Collector."
+The meter reader drives predetermined routes and quickly picks up the read data rather than having to walk and manually read those routes.
+The other 5% remaining meters are manually read.

-When meters are determined to be broken or functioning inefficiently, staff will either repair, replace, and/or test the water meters; clean and replace surrounding meter boxes.
-The department applies District procedures when investigating and reviewing with customers on a variety of water service problems.
+When meters are broken or functioning inefficiently, staff will either repair, replace, and test the water meters; clean and replace surrounding meter boxes.
+The Department applies District procedures when investigating and reviewing with customers on a variety of water service problems.
 They perform flow and pressure tests as needed at the meter service.
-The department Interprets and reads maps to locate district assets utilizing the GeoViewer software.
-The department also operates water system valves and hydrants as required and assists with water main shutdowns.
-The department is responsible to verify and report service information corrections and respond to service orders issued by the customer service staff.
+The Department Interprets and reads maps to locate district assets utilizing the GeoViewer software.
+The Department also operates water system valves and hydrants as required and assists with main water shutdowns.
+The Department is responsible for verifying and report service information corrections and respond to service orders issued by the customer service staff.